 Stagflation is a dilemma for the government.
 Contractionary economic policies will deepen the fall in economic output and increase unemployment, even though inflation may fall.
 On the other hand, an expansionary economic policy, although it may stimulate economic growth, will only result in higher inflation due to accelerated aggregate demand.

 For example, to reduce inflation, the central bank implements a contractionary monetary policy by raising interest rates.
 This move makes borrowing more expensive, and the real sector usually takes a hit.
-As a result, business activity decrease, and employment shrinks.
+As a result, business activity decreases, and employment shrinks.

 In general, once stagflation occurs, it is usually challenging to manage.
 The government must spend a lot of effort to balance the economy.